AdobeDocs/campaign-classic.en/help/production/using/monitoring-processes.md

 The list of indicators for this report is shown below the chart.

 1. Total number of messages sent.
+1. Represents in/out messages:

-1. * Blue line: messages ready for sending which arrived in the Shaper, i.e. last stage before sending SMTP (coincides with the incoming data).
+   * Blue line: messages ready for sending which arrived in the Shaper, i.e. last stage before sending SMTP (coincides with the incoming data).

    * Green line: messages successfully sent (coincides with the outgoing data).